Building, Plumbing and Heating Supplies

 1. Find out whether any electric mains or pipes run underneath your planned fence line.
 This is a step you really don’t want to miss.
 There are free online services like LinesearchbeforeUdig to help you with this step.

 2. Protect your back!
 Consider hiring or borrowing a post hole digger – a mechanical one man petrol hole borer makes digging post holes easy.
-They are great bit of kits and easily available from tool hire centres – it’s not a wimp out – and essential if if you’ve got a bigger project, or simply want to get the job done quickly and efficiently.
+They are great bit of kits, easily available from tool hire centres and essential if you’ve got a bigger project, or simply want to get the job done quickly and efficiently.

 3. Finally, check your boundaries before you get stuck in – putting up a fence in the wrong place is the most expensive fence of all.